 Experience cannot be made by reading youtube videos and books.
 It takes months and years for experience.
 You will not want to do any kind of experiment with your home.
 Small Mistakes can cause heavy damage.

-Every day around the world, thousands of people get injured in the construction incident and some even die.
+Every day around the world, thousands of people get injured in construction incidents and some even die.
 For a non-experience person, It is more likely to be a mistake.

 If you have enough time, you can do the roofing yourself.
 But an experienced roofer will always take less time to do the same work.